Mae West: Later years

 In 1975, West released the books Sex, Health, and ESP and Pleasure Man, the latter based on her 1928 stage play.
 Her 1959 autobiography, Goodness Had Nothing to Do With It, was also updated and reissued during this period.
 She managed her own stage acts and invested in real estate, including property in Van Nuys, Los Angeles.

-She appeared on the CBS television special Back Lot U.S.A. in 1976, where she was interviewed by Dick Cavett and performed "Frankie and Johnny" and "After You've Gone".

 That year, she began production on her final film, Sextette (1978), based on a script she had written in 1959.
-Frequent revisions and production delays led to a decision to feed her lines via a speaker concealed in her wig due to her deteriorating eyesight.
-Despite these challenges, director Ken Hughes later described her as committed to completing the film.
+Because her eyesight was failing and the script was frequently revised, her lines were fed to her through a speaker concealed in her wig.
+Director Ken Hughes later said she was determined to finish the film.
 Sextette was not a commercial success.
 Its cast included George Raft, Tony Curtis, Timothy Dalton, Walter Pidgeon, Ringo Starr, Alice Cooper, Dom DeLuise, and Rona Barrett, along with several of West's former Las Vegas performers, such as Reg Lewis.
 The film reunited her with costume designer Edith Head, who had worked on She Done Him Wrong in 1933.

 West was awarded a star on the Hollywood Walk of Fame at 1560 Vine Street for her work in film and was later inducted into the American Theater Hall of Fame for her contributions to stage performance.